Due Diligence Services in Hong Kong

 Simplified due diligence is normally a term that is used in business transactions such as Mergers and Acquisitions.
 However, when a new customer is introduced to the company or requires a company's services, the Anti-Money Laundering and Know Your Client (KYC) compliance has to be carried out by the company.
 For example, when a bank opens an account for the client, simplified due diligence is carried out.
-If the customer is a foreign national, the bank will require the customer to submit documents such as the passport.
+If the customer is a foreign national, the bank will require the customer to submit necessary papers such as the passport.
 Similarly, a company dealing with clients regularly has to follow the policies as per the Government of Hong Kong.
 The respective ordinance that deals with money laundering the Anti-Money Laundering Ordinance (AMLO).

 - Enhanced Due Diligence

 Enhanced due diligence is carried out on customers who come from high-risk profile countries.
 Under the Financial Action Task Force (FATF), countries are divided based on the amount of risk.
 Enhanced Due diligence must be carried out on high-risk profile countries.
 For example, according to information of the FATF, Iran and North Korea are high-risk countries.
 These countries are greylisted when it comes to carrying out anti-money laundering and terrorist financing.
 Therefore, enhanced due diligence must be carried out for customers coming from high-risk profile countries.

 An investor would consider carrying out tax due diligence under due diligence services in Hong Kong.
 Due diligence services for tax in Hong Kong would comprise complying with the respective tax regimes in Hong Kong.
 The following will be applicable under tax due diligence:

 - Assessing the financial year for the enterprise to be taxed according to the requirements.

 - Filing the correct amount of corporation tax (profit) tax for the entity within the financial year i.e., 16%.